Agreement

 sproof sign is suitable for public administration and has been awarded by the IÖB.
 An Austrian expert panel has tested sproof sign and awarded it the IÖB seal, which identifies sproof sign as a tool suitable for the creation and collection of digital signatures for public administration.

-Simple electronic signature (SES)
+Simple electronic signature (EES)

 Advanced Electronic Signature (AES)